Highlights of Chiang Rai

 The following days we drove through surreal places.
 Visited beautiful rice terraces, had gorgeous views from the mountains, visited local markets, Doi Tung (Amphoe Mae Sai), Mae Sai and The Golden Triangle.
 Coming from Europe makes is even more special to see people from Hill Tribes wearing their traditional clothes, and living in the most beautiful and peaceful places.
 Wishing life could be this simple.
-And a thing I will never forget, is when we left the Thai border and drove through these parts of the mountain.
-This place had magical views and made me feel like we where in no mans land.
+And a thing I will never forget is when we left the Thai border and drove through these parts of the mountain.
+This place had magical views and made me feel like we were in no man’s land.
 I just never wanted to leave.

 Akha Hill Tribe

-Walking through one of these villages made me feel privilaged.
-There are a few Hill Tribes who allow tour operators to come have a look.
+Walking through one of these villages made me feel privileged.
+There are a few Hill Tribes who allow tour operators to come to have a look.
 This tribe isn’t one of them.
 Which made it even more special, and it was so much fun learning and understanding more of their way of life, and connecting to the kids.
 These faces, I will never forget.

 Doi Mae Salong – Chinese district

 There are more Chinese influences in Chiang Rai than meets the eye.
 I truly find the Chinese culture beautiful, so I didn’t mind peaking around.
 This district has beautiful architecture, great restaurants and even the markets are fun to visit.

 Asia is also known for its famous elephant rides and rice fields and terraces.
 And while riding through these fields on the back of an elephant is a dream for a lot of tourists, I truly wish these rides where banned.
 These beautiful and smart creatures deserve to live their lives to the fullest and in freedom.
 Seeing the sadness in their eyes made my own eyes water.
 I’m just one of those enthusiasts who want to save the planet and every beautiful living thing on it.